joehunterdev/react-complete-guide/readme.md

   - This way we can have path dependant layout methods

 #### Showing Error Pages with errorElement
   - Vistors cannot be trusted.
-So lets create a default fall back page
+  - So lets create a default fall back page if the route doesnt exist
+    - add an `errorElement` to your `routeDefinitionObject`

 #### Working with Navigation Links (NavLink)